There are no products listed under this category.

 Yes, we can provide you the organic bale certification upon request.
 Please notify us at the time you place the order so that we’re able to trace the bale used to the lot number of fabric.

 We only use low impact, fiber reactive dyes in our fabric that do not harm the environment.
 This means that our dyes do not contain any heavy metals or toxic substances.
 All finishing/dyeing occurs in a closed loop system where the water is constantly recycled.
 Our closed loop dyeing system uses the least amount of water when compared with all other finishing/dyeing processes in the industry.
 Our cotton absorbs over 75% of the dye which forms a direct link to the cotton fiber resulting in unparalleled colorfastness and minimal run-off.
-Bleaching is done with hydrogen peroxide which is derived from apples.
+Bleaching is done with hydrogen peroxide.

 No. All of our fabric is pre-finished but not pre-shrunk.
 We recommend performing a shrink test on all fabric before making a marker.
 As fabric shrinkage varies based on style, a general average for shrink on all fabrics is 5-7%.
 For minimal shrink, wash cold & tumble dry low.